← All work

 DV didn't win by outspending anyone.
 It won by showing up first in research, clearest in positioning, and warmest in relationship, before a pitch email ever went out.
 Founders arrived pre-sold on what it stood for.
 Partners came because DV was where the category conversations were happening.
 The portfolio got a brand halo that made retail, distribution, and co-investor conversations materially easier.

-That's the pattern I now bring to the drinks and CPG brands I work with, and to the funds backing them.
+That's what I now bring to the drinks and CPG brands I work with, and to the funds backing them.
 Same craft.
 Different starting point.